apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

  - It imports constants and operators from three standard modules: `Integers`, `Sequences`, and `Apalache`.

  - It declares the predicate `Init`.
 This predicate describes the initial states of our state machine.
 Since we have not declared any variables, it defines the single possible state.

  - It declares the predicate `Next`.
 This predicate describes the transitions of our state machine.
-Again, there are no variables and `Next == TRUE`, so this transition goes from the initial state to itself.
+Again, there are no variables and `Next == TRUE`, so this transition defines the entire set of states as reachable in a single step.

 Now it is a good time to check that Apalache works.
 Run the following command: